dittto/age/README.md

     dynamodb_write_capacity: 1
 ```

 The `service` is the name of your game, although i'd stick to alphanumeric characters and the odd hyphen.
+This is used for naming your the AWS Lambda function that Serverless will create.

 The next four options are all related to AWS.
 The `region` is where you want to host your Lambda application, and your DynamoDB. `dynamodb_table` is the name of your DynamoDB table.